fxnlabs/function-public-docs/function-network/earn-rewards/chat.md

 ## **💡 How It Works**

 ✅ **Chat with AI** – Use Function Chat for **assistance, brainstorming, coding, or casual conversation**.\
-✅ **Earn Rewards** – Your usage contributes to the decentralized AI ecosystem, unlocking potential rewards.\
+✅ **Earn Rewards** – Your usage contributes to the decentralized AI ecosystem, unlocking potential points.\
 ✅ **Decentralized & Transparent** – Function Chat runs on a **distributed AI infrastructure**, ensuring efficiency and fairness.\
 ✅ **No Extra Steps** – Just use the app as you normally would, your activity automatically counts toward eligibility.

-## **🚀 Start Using Function Chat & Earn Rewards!**
+## **🚀 Start Using Function Chat & Earn Points!**

 The future of AI is decentralized, and you’re part of it.
-Just **chat with AI, contribute to the ecosystem, and earn rewards,** no complicated steps required.
+Just **chat with AI, contribute to the ecosystem, and earn points,** no complicated steps required.

 🔗 **Get Started:** [Function Chat](https://chat.function.network/)